 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample retrospectivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
-CPM Drill program The King Solomon prospect has been drilled and sampled by reverse circulation (RC) methods with holes on variable spacings consistent with early-stage reconnaissance exploration.
-The prospects have been drilled by Cooper Metals Ltd and includes 21 holes for a total of 1,665m of drilling.
-The drilling was completed by Mt Isa-based drilling contractors Tula Drilling Pty Ltd. Sample Representativity In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
+In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
-Initial shallow drilling was undertaken to identify near surface mineralisation indicated by a number of historically worked pits.
+No new drill results in this release The King Solomon prospect has been drilled and sampled by reverse circulation (RC) methods with holes on variable spacings consistent with early-stage reconnaissance exploration.
+The prospects have been drilled by Cooper Metals Ltd. The current drilling program is being drilled by Eagle Drilling Pty Ltd. Sample Representativity Initial shallow drilling was undertaken to identify near surface mineralisation indicated by a number of historically worked pits.
 Most holes are oriented appropriately to give optimal sample representivity, drilled mostly perpendicular to the interpreted strike of the mineralised body and oriented towards the dip the target mineralised horizon/structure.
 Nonethe-less, downhole widths will in most instances not represent true widths.
-RC drilling techniques returned samples through a fully enclosed cyclone setup with sample return routinely collected in 1m intervals approximating 20kg of sample.
-1m interval RC samples were homogenized and collected by a static riffle splitter to produce a representative 2-3kg sub-sample (~12.5% of sample weight); A Olympus Delta and Vanta portable XRF is available at the drill rig to aid geological interpretation.
-No XRF results are reported for drilling.
-RC samples were submitted to ALS, submitted in Mount Isa, Qld.
-Some gold Drilling techniques Drill type (e.g., core, reverse circulation, openhole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g., core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc). assay results are pending The drilling was completed using a Schramm rotary drill rig, with maximum air 500psi/1150cfm was used to drill holes reported herein.
+RC drilling techniques returned samples through a fully enclosed cyclone setup with sample return routinely collected in 1 m intervals approximating 20kg of sample.
+1 m interval RC samples were homogenized and collected by a static riffle splitter to produce a representative 2-3kg sub-sample (~12.5% of sample weight); • A Olympus Delta and Vanta portable XRF is available at the drill rig to aid geological interpretation.
+No XRF results are reported for drilling. • RC samples were submitted to ALS, submitted in Mount Isa, Qld.
+Drilling techniques Drill type (e.g., core, reverse circulation, openhole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g., core diameter, triple or standard tube, depth of diamond tails, facesampling bit or other type, whether core is oriented and if so, by what method, etc).
+No new drill results in this release The drilling is being completed using a UDR650 rotary drill rig, with maximum air 500psi/1250cfm was used to drill holes reported herein.
 Drilling diameter is 5.5-inch RC hammer.
 Face sampling bits are used.
-RC holes range from 51m to 141m, averaging 79.3m Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
+Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
-Sample recovery, moisture content and contamination are noted in a Toughbook computer by CPM field personnel.
-Tulla drill contractors and CPM personnel monitor sample recovery, size and moisture, making appropriate adjustments as required to maintain sample quality, such as using compressed air to keep samples dry.
-A cone splitter is mounted beneath the
+No new drill results in this release Sample recovery, moisture content and contamination are noted in a Toughbook computer by CPM field personnel.
+Drill contractors and CPM personnel monitor sample recovery, size and moisture, making appropriate adjustments as required to maintain sample quality, such as using compressed air to keep samples dry.
+A cone splitter is mounted beneath the cyclone to ensure representative samples are collected.